 Use a Second Phone Number

 Just as is discussed above, your personal phone number shouldn’t be provided as often as possible but it seems difficult sometimes when you must.
-Prepare a second phone number to use it for temporary or insignificant account registration so that your personal phone number can be well protected.
+Prepare a second phone number to use for temporary or insignificant account registration so that your personal phone number can be well protected.

 Don’t Reply “Yes” during a Call